-Here’s the “Michigan Foods” you must try if you’re visiting the Great Lakes State!
+Here are the 8 must-try Michigan Foods to taste if you’re visiting the Great Lakes State!

 Cider & Donuts